SpiffInc/polyn-protocol/PROTOCOL.md

 A Polyn client MUST publish events that comply with the [CloudEvents JSON](https://github.com/cloudevents/spec/blob/v1.0.2/cloudevents/formats/json-format.md) specification.
-In addition a client MUST add a`polyntrace` and `polynclient` extension as described [here](https://github.com/cloudevents/spec/blob/v1.0.2/cloudevents/formats/json-format.md#2-attributes).
+In addition a client MUST add a `polyntrace` and `polyndata` extension as described [here](https://github.com/cloudevents/spec/blob/v1.0.2/cloudevents/formats/json-format.md#2-attributes).

 While CloudEvents supports multiple formats, for simplicities sake, Polyn clients only support the JSON version of the spec.

 ### Example